kael558/symmetrical-dollop/README.md

 - Black text in slices - Contrasts with  color blind colors
 - White text otherwise - Contrasts with background color
 - Gray for uncollected - Gray is symbolic for missing
-- Text in slices was written (counter)clockwise - To make it easier to read without rotating ones head to read
+- Text in slices was written clockwise - To make it easier to read without rotating ones head to read
-- Text in slices switches direction (becomes counterclockwise) at the 90 & 270 (assuming 0 degrees at top) - This is so the text is not upside down
+- Text in slices switches direction (becomes counterclockwise) at the 90 & 270 (assuming 0 degrees at top) - The text is not upside down
 - Back button functionality - Lets users navigate back from zoomed in view
 - Visualize button in top right - Right is usually associated with moving forward